l3r8yJ/l3r8yj.github.io/_posts/2025/2025-04-22-tester-make-life-of-your-mates-better.md

 ## What not to do
 Avoid these things:

 - **Asking the developer how things should work:** It’s your responsibility to know how a feature should work; if you don’t, how can you test it?
+If the documentation is missing or wrong, report that gap in writing on the relevant task before testing.
-- **Reporting bugs outside of the ticket:** Avoid informal bug discussions, as they waste time for you and your team.
+- **Reporting bugs outside of the ticket:** Report bugs in the ticket, not in chat or verbally—informal reports vanish and cannot be tracked.
 - **Using vague phrases like “This does not work properly”:** ‘Properly’ is unclear—specify exactly what’s wrong.

+Every one of these habits saves your teammates time they would otherwise spend in meetings, chasing vague reports, or re-explaining context—that is what makes their lives better.